HELPFUL INFORMATION & TIPS WHEN USING RESIN

 Have tweezers handy in case you need to pick out hair, dust or bugs (they seem attracted to resin).

-Keep a roll of paper towels handy as well for quick wipe ups as needed.
+Keep a roll of paper towels and rubbing alcohol handy as well for quick wipe ups as needed.

 Mixing containers & sticks: